DataMedSci/pymchelper/INSTALL.rst

 Under Windows the best way is to go to the webpage https://www.python.org/downloads/, download and run the installer.
 On the first screen we recommend to mark "Add Python to PATH".
 The result will be that you will be able to run python interpreter from command line as any other command.
+We recommend Windows users to use Python 3.5 or newer.

 Single file distribution
 ------------------------